Professionals Aid Council

 Governance and Leadership

-The charity is governed by 10 trustees and supported by 7 volunteers.
+The charity is governed by 9 trustees and supported by 7 volunteers.
 There are no paid employees receiving benefits over £60,000, and no trustees receive remuneration.
-The organization operates through two specialist committees:
+The organisation operates through specialist committees that consider different types of applications on a regular basis.

 The charity operates as a charitable company limited by guarantee (company number 00174262) registered in England.